Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

-\textbf{Division.} Division can be important to some analytics algorithms, e.g., from the computation of mean to the implementation of complex algorithms such as K-means \cite{bunn07} and Levenshtein distance \cite{rane10}.
-Despite its prevalence and importance, translating division to its confidential version is expensive and often a performance bottleneck \cite{lazzeretti11}.
+\textbf{Division.} Division can be essential to many analytics algorithms, e.g., from the computation of mean to the implementation of complex algorithms such as K-means \cite{bunn07} and Levenshtein distance \cite{rane10}.
+Despite its prevalence and importance, translating division to its confidential version is expensive and often results in a performance bottleneck \cite{lazzeretti11}.
 Veugen \cite{veugen} presents a protocol for exact division in a client-server scenario, using the AHE scheme and additive noise masking.
 However, the protocol requires the divisor to be public knowledge.
 On top of that, the protocol requires $O(b)$ homomorphic comparisons and $O(b)$ encrypted communication for division between two $b$-bit integers.
-Dahl, Chao, and Tomas \cite{dahl12} present two AHE-based division schemes that rely on Taylor approximation, in a secure multi-party setting.
+Dahl, Chao, and Tomas \cite{dahl12} present two AHE-based division schemes that rely on Taylor approximation in a secure multi-party setting.
 The schemes brought expensive $O(b)$ encrypted communication.
 It is possible to perform integer divisions with GC when the two parties hold the numerator and denominator respectively in a 2-party setting \cite{lazzeretti11,niko13sp}.
-However, even with several optimizations, this involves the construction and evaluation of a circuit with $O(b)$ non-XOR gates \cite{lazzeretti11} for division between two $b$-bit integers.
-A more practical solution is to decrypt the operands on a crypto-service provider and conduct division on plaintext and then encrypt the result, if this intermediate step does not reveal additional valuable information.
+However, even with several optimizations, a division between two $b$-bit integers involves the construction and evaluation of a circuit with $O(b)$ non-XOR gates \cite{lazzeretti11}.
+A more practical solution would be to decrypt the operands at a crypto-service provider and conduct division on plaintext before finally encrypting the result.

-\textbf{Linear Algebra Operations.} Linear algebra operations, such as vector products, matrix-vector multiplication, and matrix-matrix multiplications, are the core operations for many machine learning algorithms.
-They can be simply extensions of the arithmetic operations based on the cryptographic primitives.
-Among all available methods, the AHE and SHE based implementations are the most efficient ones.
+\textbf{Linear Algebra Operations.} Linear algebra operations, such as vector dot products, matrix-vector multiplication, and matrix-matrix multiplications, are the core operations for many machine learning algorithms.
+They are commonly implemented with the cryptographic versions of additions and multiplications with some tricks in RLWE-based SHE for improved efficiency.
+Among all available methods, the AHE and SHE-based implementations are the most efficient ones.